microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/section_post_pages.md

+---
+title: "Create page"
+description: "Create a new page in the specified section."
+---

 # Create page

 Create a new [page](../resources/page.md) in the specified section.

 ## Permissions
 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|